williamddobson3/task_quest_game/README.md

 # React + Vite

-This template provides a minimal setup
+This template provides a minimal set

 Currently, two official plugins are available: